postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 ### Breaking the event down

 The activity feed captures different updates that are made to collections.

-This includes CRUD operations (Create, Read, Update, Delete) on collection, folders, and requests, among other activities.
+These updates include CRUD (Create, Read, Update, Delete) operations on collection, folders, and requests, among other activities.

+A consolidated update to a request as seen below provides a different (diffs) view to pinpoint the exact changes.

 [![updates for CRUD activities](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/event-breakdown.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/event-breakdown.png)

-A consolidated update to a request, for example, looks like the screenshot above providing you with a different (diffs) view to pinpoint the exact changes.

 **Note**: Postman Pro and Enterprise users can view diffs.
-Other users will be able to track the "who" and "when" in the activity feeds, but not the "what" at this level of detail.
+Other users can track the "who" and "when" in the activity feeds, but not the "what" at this level of detail.

 ### Restoring collections

-Postman Pro and Enterprise users also have the ability in the collection-level activity feed to restore their collections to a point in time.
+In the collection-level activity feed, Postman Pro and Enterprise users can restore their collections to a point in time.

-Hovering over the activity will display a **Restore** link.
-Clicking the **Restore** link restores the collection to the point right _after_ this change was applied.
+Hovering over the activity displays a **Restore** link.
+Click the **Restore** link to restore the collection to the point right _after_ this change was applied.

 [![hover to display restore link](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/restore-collections.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/restore-collections.png)

-And now the top of the activity feed displays the confirmation of restoring the collection.
+And now the top of the activity feed a confirmation displays to indicate the collection has been restored.

 [![restore confirmation message](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58927426.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58927426.png)